Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 The `lowerBound` is optional.
 If none is set for one, multiple or all subscribed streams, the Event Store will assume no lower bound.

+FIXME: reword (we don't subscribe to streams.)

 #### Required: Upper bounds for offsets (`upperBound`)

 The `upperBound` object specifies the upper bound offset for each stream with the numbers being **inclusive**. i.e. an `upperBound` specification of `34` means the event service will return events with offsets `<= 34`.

 The `upperBound` is **required.** For every subscribed stream where no upper bound offset is set, the result will be empty.

+FIXME: reword (we don't subscribe to streams.)
+Can't we just stop at the current present and make this optional, too?

 #### Required: Filter (`where`)